aneoconsulting/ArmoniK/.docs/test_plan.md

 ## Scripts bash

-- To start a warming up run then a bunch of runs with the same parameters and store them in files
+- To start a warming up run then a batch of runs with the same parameters and store them in files

 ## Python

 - Clean the files where we stored the data in readable json files.
-- Read the data and calculate the median and the mean of each run bunch.
+- Read the data and compute the median and the mean of each run batch.

 ## Json